amontes261/Self-Site/README.md

 ### `npm run deploy`

 Builds & deploys the web-application to GitHub Pages.\
-After your terminal reads *"Published"*, it takes GitHub approximately 4-8 minutes for deployed changes to be compiled & built under the hood once this command is ran.
+After the terminal reads *"Published"*, it takes GitHub approximately 4-8 minutes for deployed changes to be compiled & built under the hood.